AllenCellModeling/aicsimageio/docs/benchmarks.md

 * `small-local-cluster-replica`: simulates a `distributed.LocalCluster` on common workstations at AICS.
 Eight (8) cores available to the Dask workers.
 * `many-small-worker-distributed-cluster`: simulates the normal cluster setup that is preferred for large workloads.
-128 Dask workers, each with (1) core available.
+128 Dask workers, each with one (1) core available.

 ## Discussion
 Currently, single threaded full image reads are incredibly slow in comparison to the